marcinjahn/technology-notebook/src/docs/programming/javascript/angular/components.md

 `EventEmitter<>` and `Output` must be imported from `@angular/core`.
 :::

-We can alias the name of the event similarly to how we can do that in **Inuts** that I will describe next.
+We can alias the name of the event similarly to how we can do that in **Inputs** that I will describe next.

 ## Inputs